Networked Media and Communication

 Formal prerequisitesThis course is part of the first semester in the bachelor's degree in Global Business Informatics.

 After the course, the student should be able to:

-- Identify and present central matters of concern within the field of new media and communication
+- Identify and present central themes of scholarship on networked media and communication

-- Reflect on challenges and opportunities of new media and their social implications in a global context
+- Reflect on challenges and opportunities of networked media and their social implications

 The course literature is published in the course page in LearnIT.